Retreat Centers and More

-Real-world Retreat Centers, Jewish Spiritual Gatherings, and Outdoor Adventures
+Real-world Retreat Centers, Jewish Spiritual Gatherings, Organic Farms, and Outdoor Adventures

 A genuine Retreat experience takes place in the real, not virtual world.
 JOFFEE (Jewish Outdoor Food, Farming, and Environmental Education) is growing by leaps and bounds!
-If you are ready to give it a try, here are some places and organizations that provide in-person retreats offering a variety of styles and experiences.
-(Listed by region and then alphabetically)
+If you are ready to give it a try, here are some places and organizations that provide real-life retreats and other outdoor experiences and adventures.
+Listings are by region and then alphabetically.

 East Coast USA

-Am Kolel Jewish sponsored, ecumenical sanctuary retreat center in Maryland.
+Am Kolel is a Jewish sponsored, ecumenical sanctuary retreat center in Maryland.

 The Awakened Heart is an organization devoted to Jewish contemplative practice and meditation, including retreats.